-Currently, 20 "ASAN service" centers operate in the country - five in the capital, Baku, and 15 in the regions (Sumgait, Ganja, Gabala, Masally, Guba, Mingechevir, Sabirabad, Barda, Sheki, Imishli, Shamakhi, Kurdamir, Tovuz, Aghajabadi, Balakan).
+Currently, 22 "ASAN service" centers operate in the country - six in the capital, Baku, and 16 in the regions (Sumgait, 2 in Ganja, Gabala, Masally, Guba, Mingechevir, Sabirabad, Barda, Sheki, Imishli, Shamakhi, Kurdamir, Tovuz, Aghajabadi, Balakan).

-Each "ASAN Service" center serves more than 2,500-3,000 users daily.
-The customer satisfaction rate is more than 99.5%.
+Each "ASAN Service" center serves more than 2,500-3,500 users daily.
+The customer satisfaction rate is more than 99.8%.

-The centers operate seven days a week from 9 a.m. until 7 p.m. and on weekends from 9 a.m. until 5 p.m., without a lunch break.
+The centers operate seven days a week from 9 a.m. until 6 p.m. and on weekends from 9 a.m. until 5 p.m., without a lunch break.

-Citizens can find information on the centers and available services from the official web site (www.asan.gov.az), the 108 Call Center, mobile application, and social networks (Facebook, Twitter and Instagram).
-Appointments can be made before coming to the centers, via the website or mobile application or the 108 Call Center.
+Citizens can find information on the centers and available services from the official web site (www.asan.gov.az), the 108 Call Center, the mobile application, and social networks (Facebook, Twitter and Instagram).
+Appointments can be made before coming to the centers, via the website, the mobile application or the 108 Call Center.